Audio intervention and fashion catwalk

 This audio work is a reenactment of a sonic fashion trend from China 1000 years ago.
 It was first noted in the Tang Dynasty, that crickets were being kept purely for their song.
 Initially enjoyed as night time music by the wealthy: "Whenever the autumn arrives, the ladies of the palace catch crickets and keep them in small golden cages, which were placed near their pillows so as to hear their songs during the night.
 This custom was also mirrored by common people.” (ref).
 Peoples passion for the cricket song developed into a fashion trend around AD900, crickets became portable music players, carried around in clothing using gourd, shell and ivory cages.

 The cricket trend can be seen as an early form of today's iPod culture, the work Regresses explores this history of mobile music.
 Comparing the cricket trend to iPod and headphone use reveals the development of listening and spatial practices - from a holistic bodily listening in a space, to a localised ear based listening, with music that often has false acoustics.
 The spatial, locative and measurable qualities of sounds in relation to the body are becoming lost.

-Collaboration curated by Jennifer Zielinska, V&A Friday Late Programme Coordinator
+Curated by Jennifer Zielinska, V&A Friday Late Programme Coordinator.

 Performance / Show producer Kate Lovat